nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 console.log(iterator.next());           // "{ value: undefined, done: true }"
 ```

 The first call to `next()` is a special case where any argument passed to it is lost.
-Since arguments passed to `next()` become the value returned by `yield`, there would have to be a way to access that argument before the first `yield` in the generator function.
+Since arguments passed to `next()` become the values returned by `yield`, an argument from the first call to `next()` could only replace the first yield statement in the generator function if it could be accessed before that `yield` statement.
 That's not possible, so there's no reason to pass an argument the first time `next()` is called.

 On the second call to `next()`, the value `4` is passed as the argument.
 The `4` ends up assigned to the variable `first` inside the generator function.
-In a `yield` statement including an assignment the right side of the expression is evaluated on the first call to `next()` and the left side is evaluated on the second call to `next()` before the function continues executing.
+In a `yield` statement including an assignment, the right side of the expression is evaluated on the first call to `next()` and the left side is evaluated on the second call to `next()` before the function continues executing.
 Since the second call to `next()` passes in `4`, that value is assigned to `first` and then execution continues.

 The second `yield` uses the result of the first `yield` and adds two, which means it returns a value of six.
 When `next()` is called a third time, the value `5` is passed as an argument.
 That value is assigned to the variable `second` and then used in the third `yield` statement to return eight.